Creative Direction & Styling

 The Creative Direction specialisation is underpinned by core graphic design principles and skills for the styling of people and spaces, photography and the presentation of ideas for magazine and publishing within print and digital formats.
 Graduates will have professionally developed their personal design philosophy, team leadership skills and the ability to creatively direct unique and innovative design outcomes.

-This specialisation also covers key business skills including copywriting, PR and media planning, fashion production management, business planning, time management and budgeting.
+This specialisation also covers key business skills including copywriting, PR and social media, fashion production management, business planning, time management and budgeting.
 Cultural studies in the history of art, design, dress, fashion and lifestyle culture, provide the necessary skills to make a critical assessment of a brand or client.

 We proudly deliver an exceptional 1,728* hours over two years and we encourage you to compare.